paololeidi/ksqlDBQueries/Readme.md

 ### 3. In another terminal, open the ksqlDB CLI:
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088

 #### 3.1.
-Start executing queries in the CLI
+In the CLI, reate streams if they don't exist

 #### 3.2.
 Write output on a file by executing the statement:
 SPOOL filename.txt;

 SPOOL OFF to disable

-The file will be saved in the Docker container files (use Visual Studio code to get it easily) Containers/ksqldbqueriescli/ksqldb-cli/Files/home/appuser
+#### 3.3.
+Start executing queries

+#### 3.4.
+Run JsonStreamGenerator class

 ### 4. Generate the stream with JsonStreamGenerator

+### 5. Download the file with the output to the project folder (files/input)
+The file is saved in the Docker container files (use Visual Studio code to get it easily) Containers/ksqldbqueriescli/ksqldb-cli/Files/home/appuser

-### 5. Parse filename.txt with output-parser.py
+### 6. Parse filename.txt with output-parser.py